Cortez-Michael/CS421_FINAL_REPO/README.md

 HF_TOKEN=hf_your_token_here
 ```

 The scripts load this automatically via `python-dotenv`.
-Do not commit this file to version control.

 ### Models used